Paragon Housing Association

 Website and Supplier / Contractor Privacy Notice

 This notice explains what information we collect, when we collect it and how we use it.
 During the course of our activities, we will process personal data (which may be held on paper, electronically, or otherwise) about you and we recognise the need to treat it in an appropriate and lawful manner.
 The purpose of this notice is to make you aware of how we will process your personal data.

 A registered society under the Co-operative and Community Benefit Societies Act 2014 and the;

 Financial Conduct Authority with Registered Number 2521 RS; and having our Registered Office at:

 Invergrange House, Station Road, Grangemouth, FK3 8DG

-Paragon Housing Association takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the General Data Protection Regulation applicable from the 25 May 2018 and the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations.
+Paragon Housing Association takes the issue of security and data protection very seriously including compliance with the UK General Data Protection Regulation, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations.

-We are notified as a Data Controller with the Office of the Information Commissioner ICO) under registration number Z5624595 and we are the data controller of any personal data that you provide to us.
+We are notified as a Data Controller with the Office of the Information Commissioner ICO) under registration number Z5624595 and we are the data controller of any personal data that we process in relation to you.

 This website privacy notice explains how we collect and use personal information about you.
-Separate versions of Privacy Notices are issued to our Tenants, Staff and Board Members.
+Separate versions of Privacy Notices are issued to our Tenants, Staff and Committee Members.

 We may use this personal information to: